Elon Musk’s giant Starship rocket rumbles into space once more

 Starship’s first test launch in April of 2023 ended with the entire rocket exploding over the Gulf of Mexico.
 Its second test flight ended after the spacecraft triggered its self-destruct system before reaching orbit.

-But by test flight three, Starliner was behaving more like an actual spacecraft.
+But by test flight three, Starship was behaving more like an actual spacecraft.
 It successfully reached its expected orbit, and cruised part way around the world.

 Meanwhile the super-heavy booster also had issues.
 Its engines failed to re-light properly as it reentered the atmosphere and fell back towards earth.
 It broke apart above the Gulf of Mexico.

-With this launch, the company hopes to make it farther than ever before
+With this launch, the company went further than it ever has before

-SpaceX says that it has made several modifications to the Starship in preparation for its fourth launch.
-They’ve added extra roll-control thrusters to keep it from tumbling.
-They’ve also made modifications to help the super-heavy booster more reliably relight its engines.
+SpaceX made several modifications to the Starship in preparation for its fourth launch.
+Engineers added extra roll-control thrusters to keep it from tumbling.
+They also made modifications to help the super-heavy booster more reliably relight its engines.

-Assuming those upgrades work, all eyes will be on Starship’s heat shield.
-Heat tiles have been seen falling off during earlier launches, and on X, Elon Musk admitted that even a single missing tile could cause the ship to burn up in the atmosphere.
+The company also took care to make sure its heat shield remained in tact, minus a few tiles that were deliberately removed to test how the structure would respond to heating.

-If the heat shield can work, the spacecraft will make a controlled re-entry and attempt a soft landing in the Indian Ocean.
+There were clear issues with the test, such as the failed engine, and the partial disintegration of at least one of Starship's fins.

 Copyright 2024 NPR